mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/digitally-signing-plugins-for-zoo.md

 ## Creating a Personal Information Exchange

-To digitally sign your Zoo or Rhino plugin, convert the signed digital certificate (*.crt*), emailed to you upon approval, into a personal information exchange (*.pfx*) file...
+To digitally sign your LAN Zoo or Rhino plugin, convert the signed digital certificate (*.crt*), emailed to you upon approval, into a personal information exchange (*.pfx*) file...

 1. Copy the signed digital certificate (*.crt*) you receive into the same folder as your private key (*.key*) and certificate signing request (*.csr*).
 2. Start a *Windows Command Prompt*.